 Now you know who you are, what you believe in and why you’re attractive, you can create your message.

 This is to directly communicate to potential candidates exactly what you are and what they can expect as an employee.

 Be interactive, authentic with your tone of voice and consistent.

 Companies that are engaged and interactive with their audience are utilising all the tools at their disposal.
 Great communication is essential in forming a positive employer brand.

 Be sure to reach out to candidates through a variety of channels that fit your candidate persona.
 This can include social networks, career sites, current employees, lectures and workshops, inbound recruiting, job advertisements, candidate relationship management and the application process.

 The job market has changed.
 Companies need to work for the attention of candidates.
 More and more candidates are treating the job search market like online shopping.
 They are picking and choosing which companies to apply for based on their online presence.

 So work on your candidate experience.
 Get candidates wanting to seek out roles in your organisation.
-Take a look at the candidate experience story from Heiniken, it’s an exceptional example of how a positive candidate experience can have a huge impact on the company brand and it’s reputation.
+Please take a look at the candidate experience story from Heiniken.
+It’s an exceptional example of how a positive candidate experience can have a huge impact on the company brand and its reputation.